Skip to main content

 Bill Summary

 Current law allows the transfer of immature plants, seeds, and genetic material between a medical or retail cultivation facility and certain people, including people approved by rule.
-Sections 1, 7, and 10 6 and 9 of the bill allow this transfer from or to a medical or retail marijuana cultivation facility from or to a person permitted by another jurisdiction to possess or cultivate marijuana.
-The medical or retail cultivation facility must establish a process to confirm that the purchaser is 21 years of age or older using an age verification process .
+The act allows such a transfer from or to a medical or retail marijuana cultivation facility from or to a person permitted by another jurisdiction to possess or cultivate marijuana.
+The medical or retail cultivation facility must establish a process to confirm that the purchaser is 21 years of age or older using an age verification process.
 The cultivation facility may accept online payments for the transfer.
-A cultivation facility may accept online payment for genetic material, but is prohibited from transferring genetic material to consumers that are on the licensed premises .
+A cultivation facility may accept online payment for genetic material but is prohibited from transferring genetic material to consumers that are on the licensed premises.
 The state licensing authority may promulgate rules to implement the provision, but limits are placed on the rules that the state licensing authority may adopt.
-Section 2 limits the frequency at which regulated marijuana and a regulated marijuana product need to be tested to no more than once for each required test and otherwise requires the elimination of redundant testing.
-Section 2 also exempts the fungi in the genus aspergillus from product testing.

 Current law requires that excise tax be levied on the first transfer of unprocessed retail marijuana.
-Section 14 11 specifies that the transfer of unprocessed retail marijuana exclusively for microbial control is not the first transfer of unprocessed retail marijuana for taxation purposes.
+The act specifies that the transfer of unprocessed retail marijuana exclusively for microbial control is not the first transfer of unprocessed retail marijuana for taxation purposes.

 Status